Postdoc Fellow Position

 Neural Development in Nematostella

 There is a vacancy for a 4 year postdoctoral fellow position at the Sars International Centre for Marine Molecular Biology, in the research group headed by Dr. Fabian Rentzsch.
-The position is funded on a TOPPFORSK grant from the Norwegian Research Council, and is available from May 2018.
+The position is funded on a TOPPFORSK grant from the Norwegian Research Council, and is available from October 2018.
 The Sars Centre belongs to the University of Bergen, and is partner of the European Molecular Biology Laboratory (EMBL).
-The place of work will be at the Sars Centre.
+The candidate will be employed by the University of Bergen.

 About project/work tasks:

 The Rentzsch group studies neurogenesis in the cnidarian Nematostella vectensis with the aim to understand cellular, molecular and evolutionary aspects of nervous system development (see Richards and Rentzsch, Development, 2014 and 2015).
 We have used RNA-seq, microarrays and in situ hybridizations to identify molecularly defined subpopulations of neurons.
-In the advertised project we aim to characterize in more detail the development of these subpopulations and how they connect to other neurons and effector cells.
+In the advertised project we aim to characterize the molecular basis of the development of these subpopulations.
 Main experimental approaches are transgenic reporter constructs and CRISPR-Cas9 mediated genome editing for functional studies.
 The successful candidate has the opportunity to contribute to the further development of the project in line with his/her interests.

 Qualifications and personal qualities: